University Hospital RWTH Aachen

 Department of Gynecology, Mammology and Obstetrics

 The Department of Gynecology and Obstetrics comprises such fields as general gynecology and gynecological oncology, obstetrics and perinatal medicine.
 The Department occupies a top position nationwide in its specialization.
 The Department is focused on gynecological oncology, breast cancer and urogynecology.
-Together with the Department of Neonatology and Pediatric Intensive Care the Department is recognized as a Perinatal Center Level 1.
+Together with the Department of Neonatology and Pediatric Intensive Care the Department is recognized as a Level 1 Perinatal Center.

 Tim H. Brümmendorf